Why food and drink matters

 Here in Leeds, like the rest of the UK, our population is not only growing but also ageing.
 With 152,600 people aged over 60 and growing we are clear that ageing well is a priority and at any time in Leeds, there are over 16,500 malnourished people.
 Subsequently the council’s breakthrough project ‘Making Leeds the best city to grow old In’ provides impetus to tackle this problem.

 The Older People Food Matters Group (OPFMG) established 2010 is a multi-agency group promoting food and drink messages relevant to older people and where necessary act.
 In an effort to ensure barriers to nutrition the OPFMG has developed the Leeds Food Consensus.

 The Leeds Food Consensus seeks to ensure consistent evidence based, person centred food messages for older people.
 The principles for all food related activity, to enable good health and wellbeing for older people, should focus on enabling, preventing, promoting and maintaining independence.

 There are four key messages embedded within the consensus:

-- Eating for health – eating food appropriate to the stage of live based on the ‘Eatwell’ plate
+- eating for health - eating food appropriate to the stage of life based on the ‘Eatwell’ plate

-We encourage community based services or organisations (voluntary, health and social care) who provide food or promote nutrition to older people to read the ‘Leeds Food Consensus’ and additional information found in the download section.
+We encourage community based services or organisations (voluntary, health and social care) who provide food or promote nutrition to older people to read the ‘Leeds Food Consensus’ and additional information found in the related documents section below.
 By supporting the consensus you will enable consistent evidence based messages relevant to older people to be promoted across Leeds.